 The associate of applied science in criminal justice, medicolegal death investigation concentration at Bossier Parish Community College is a two-year program that prepares graduates for entry-level work or continuing criminal justice studies.
 Students are required to take classes such as accidental death investigation, pathophysiology, and medical ethics.

 Graduates of this unique program are prepared for registry-level exams administered by the American Board of Medicolegal Death Investigators.
-Bossier Parish Community College has an open admission policy, which means any student over the age of 16 may attend and take classes.
+Bossier Parish Community College has an open admission policy, which means any student over 16 may attend and take classes.

 Indiana University–Purdue University Indianapolis – School of Science

-The bachelor’s of science in forensic biology at Indiana University–Purdue University Indianapolis’ School of Science is a four-year program that prepares graduates for a variety of investigative careers, including one as a medicolegal death investigator.
+The bachelor’s of science in forensic biology at Indiana University–Purdue University Indianapolis’ School of Science is a four-year program that prepares graduates for various investigative careers, including one as a medicolegal death investigator.
 Upon completion of this program, students may need to pursue additional medical training or education, but they will have the necessary investigative skills for this profession.

 Required coursework includes biology, chemistry, physics, and math.
 Students are also warned that this course of study and profession can be challenging emotionally, given the often violent nature of the crimes investigated.